C191068/Ali_Khatami_latex2/README.md

 ![l31](https://github.com/C191068/Ali_Khatami_latex2/assets/89090776/803baa24-60ba-4392-88a6-9bfba980a9a0)

-When we type the two codes below the above output shows respectively  <br>
+When we type the code below the above output shows <br>

 ```
 $$\left.\frac{dy}{dx}\right|_{x=1}$$